Europe 2: 2018

-Year 2019
+2019

 Virgin Radio TV was shut down on 1 July 2019, during the sold of Lagardère TV activities to Groupe M6.

 Camille Combal is still there for the sixth season of Virgin Tonic between 7 a.m. and 10 a.m. always with Ginger, Nico, Clément and Mélanie.
 Lionel Virgile and Marion left the station to devote themselves to other projects, they are replaced by Paul de Montreuil (ex.
 Radio FG) from 10 am to 12 midday and Julien (ex.
 Mouv) from 12 midday to 4 pm.
 The local program is maintained from 4 p.m. to 8 pm, in National with Victor who is also responsible for Le Top VirginRadio from 8 p.m. to 9 p.m. finally the 9 pm – 12 midnight of the station is provided by Amandine with the best of the morning.

-Year 2020
+2020

 In September, Camille Combal gave way to Manu Payet for the seventh season of Virgin Tonic, while keeping his team (Ginger, Nico, Clément and Mélanie).

-Year 2022
+2022

 Virgin Radio wants to become Europe 2 again.

-Virgin Tonic will end on July 1, 2022, succeeded by Le Morning sans filtre (The Morning without filter).
+Virgin Tonic will end on July 1, 2022, and be succeeded by Le Morning sans filtre (The Morning without filter).

-Year 2023
+2023

 On 1 January 2023, Europe 2 returns.